-△ CAUTION: You must disconnect the power cord before adding or removing memory modules.
+△ CAUTION: You must disconnect the power cord and wait approximately 30 seconds for the power to drain before adding or removing memory modules.
 Regardless of the power-on state, voltage is always supplied to the memory modules as long as the computer is plugged into an active AC outlet.
 Adding or removing memory modules while voltage is present may cause irreparable damage to the memory modules or system board.
+If you see an LED light on the system board, voltage is still present.